Installing Amper's aggregator

 Connect to power

-• Use one wire to connect the +24V output to the corresponding screw post input on the digital aggregator (the outermost of the three-pin connector).
+• Use one wire to connect the +24Vdc output to the corresponding screw post input on the aggregator (first, outermost screw post with red label).

-• Use the other wire to connect the 0V to the innermost screw post of the same connector.
+• Use the other wire to connect the 0Vdc to the corresponding screw post input on the aggregator (second screw post with black label).

-• If successfully connected, the rightmost LED should light up when the machine is powered on and +24V power is available.
+• If successfully connected, the rightmost LED (labeled “PWR”) should light up when the machine is powered on and +24V power is available.

 Connect to the chosen signal